tookerjebs/nipperlug-nextjs/README.md

 A comprehensive web application providing tools, guides, and calculators for Cabal Online players.

+## Disclaimer

+Cabal Online and all related game assets, data, and intellectual property are owned by ESTsoft Corp.
+This is an unofficial fan-made tool.
+We are not affiliated with or endorsed by ESTsoft.

+This project's code is open source under MIT License.
+Game-related content (names, stats, images) remains property of ESTsoft.
+Contributors must respect ESTsoft's intellectual property rights.

 ## Overview

-Nipperlug is a  Next.js application that serves as a resource hub for Cabal Online.
+Nipperlug is a  Next.js application that offers helpful tools like calculators and planners for Cabal Online.

 ### Core Tools
 - **Build Planner** - Character optimization with 16+ game systems including equipment, pets, runes, achievements, and more
-- **Damage Calculator** - Comprehensive damage analysis with monster selection and stat optimization
+- **Damage Calculator** - damage analysis with monster selection and stat optimization
 - **Collection Tracker** - Track collection progress and optimize stat bonuses
 - **Monster Database** - Searchable database with 4000+ monsters and detailed stats